 Cat Welfare is not just about cats, it's also about making human connections and rebuilding lives to help those who are less fortunate.
 This is why we are always on the frontline to provide humane solutions and to change the way people view animal welfare and cats.

 We are not funded by the government and we rely on the kindness of our donors over the years to keep us going.
 This has not changed.

 We need to reach our fundraising target because so many people rely on our resources.
 Not meeting our target may mean a cut back on the ways that we can extend help to those in need.

 The power to change the way we approach animal welfare in Singapore is in your hands so please DONATE GENEROUSLY and help us help them today.

 You can also donate via bank transfer, cheque/money order or PayPal.
 More info on www.catwelfare.org/donation

 Cat Welfare Society is a charity that advocates the harmonious co-existence of humans and cats.
 We are at the forefront of humane management of the community cat population and educating the importance of responsible cat ownership.

 For years, we have campaigned against the destruction of cats by offering a more effective and long term solution - education and sterilisation.
-As a charity, we function as a network of two staff, ten board members, twenty three core volunteers and countless dedicated caregivers, rescuers, fosters and rehomers who work towards the same goal - saving lives everyday.
+As a charity, we function as a network of three staff, ten board members, twenty core volunteers and countless dedicated caregivers, rescuers, fosters and rehomers who work towards the same goal.